-To find books about the work of a single artist, architect, or designer, search the library catalog two ways:
+To find books about the work of a single artist, architect, or designer, search the UCLA Library Catalog two ways:

 Note that many artists, architects, or designers have not had an entire book written solely about them or their work; often an individual's work only appears in a group show's catalog, and many books are written about the work of several artists, architects, or designers from a particular geographic region or time period.
 In addition, many individuals are discussed in books about a particular style, topic, category of people, medium, or art movement.
 In such cases your artists' name may not appear in the book's subject descriptors.
 You will need to search under broader categories.